nvda-es/devguides_translation/original_docs/spladdoninternals.md

 As noted previously, the SPL Studio app module (splstudio/__init__.py) and friends (other app modules) consists of several sections.
 These include (from top to bottom):

 * Imports: Many modules from Python packages and from NVDA screen reader are imported here, including IAccessible controls support, configuration manager and so on.
-* Layer command wrapper: I talked about how layer commands work in a previous chapter, and the "finally" function at the top is the one that makes this possible.
+* Layer command wrapper: I talked about how layer commands work in a previous section, and the "finally" function at the top is the one that makes this possible.
 * Few helper functions and checks: This includes a flag specifying minimum version of Studio needed, the cached value for Studio window handle (SPLWin) and place holders for threads such as microphone alarm timer (more on this in threads section).
 This section also includes helper functions such as "messageSound" (displays a message on a braille display and plays a wave file) and other helper functions.
 * Track item overlay classes: three classes are defined for various purposes.
 The first is a base class that provides commands and services across Studio and other apps, while other two classes provide support for Playlist Viewer items in Studio 5.0x and 5.1x, respectivley.
 We'll come back to these objects later.
 * App module class: This is the core of not only the app module, but the entire add-on package.
 The app module class (appModules.splstudio.AppModule) is further divided into sections as described in add-on design chapter.